leonardtschora/OPALE/README.md

 - `run_shap_values.py` : Computes shap values for the first 30 days of the test set.
 Will produce `shap_values.npy` files in the **Shap Values** folder.
 - `run_analysis.py` : Computes metrics, performs DM tests and plots shap values.

 We recommend to execute those scripts in the terminal using the python or ipython interpreters, as results are not displayed.
+Moreover, generating flow estimations, grid search, recalibration and shap values is long (several days).